Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

 By specifying an oracle, our results can be applied to two different problems known in the literature: the commodity auctions and the path auctions.

-In the commodity auctions the project can be seen as the set of items $I = \{i_1, i_2, \dots, i_q\}$ and each agent owns a certain subset of the items.
-The coalition is feasible if the agents have together all the items from $I$.
+In the commodity auctions setting, the project can be seen as a set of items $I = \{i_1, i_2, \dots, i_q\}$ , where each agent owns a certain subset of the items.
+A team is feasible if the agents have together all the items from $I$.

-In the path auctions~\cite{Nisan:1999:AMD:301250.301287} we are given a graph $G$ with two distinguished vertices: a source $s$ and a target $t$.
+In the path auctions setting~\cite{Nisan:1999:AMD:301250.301287} we are given a graph $G$ with two distinguished vertices: a source $s$ and a target $t$.
 The agents correspond to the vertices in the graph.
-The coalition is feasible if the participating agents form a path from $s$ to $t$.
+A team is feasible if the participating agents form a path from $s$ to $t$.

-In this section, we show a possible concrete instance of this model in which a project is a set of indivisible, independent tasks; and agents are processors who process these tasks with varying speeds.
+In this section we show a possible concrete instance of this model in which a project is a set of indivisible, independent, tasks and agents are processors who process these tasks with varying speeds.